What You Wish For: Box office

 What You Wish For grossed $2,587 from 16 cinemas during its opening weekend in the United States.

 Critical response

+Metacritic, which uses a weighted average, assigned the film a score of 66 out of 100, based on 7 critics, indicating "generally favorable" reviews.

-Mary Beth McAndrews from Dread Central wrote in her upbeat review: "What You Wish For is a delightfully skeezy thriller about desperation and searching for that one life-changing meal."
+Mary Beth McAndrews from Dread Central wrote in her upbeat review: "What You Wish For is a delightfully skeezy thriller about desperation and searching for that one life-changing meal".

 Glenn Kenny gave the film a positive review and compared its emotional impact to: